thunlp/OpenNRE/README.md

 #Test
 For testing, you need to run the test_GRU.py to get all results on test dataset.
 BUT before you run it, you should change the pathname and modeliters you want to perform testing on in the test_GRU.py.
 We have add 'ATTENTION' to the code in test_GRU.py where you have to change before you test your own models.

-As an example, we provide our best model in the sample_model/ directory.
+As an example, we provide our best model with the prefix "sample" in the model/ directory.
 You just need to type the following command:
 `python test_GRU.py`
-The testing results will be printed(mainly the P@N results and the area of PR curve) and the all results on test dataset will be saved in sample_out/ directory.
+The testing results will be printed(mainly the P@N results and the area of PR curve) and the all results on test dataset will be saved in out/ directory with the prefix "sample"

 To draw the PR curve for the sample model, you just need to type the following command:
 `python plot_pr.py`